2020 in RXF

-2020 is the 9th year in the history of RXF, the largest mixed martial arts promotion based in Romania.
+2020 was the 9th year in the history of RXF, the largest mixed martial arts promotion based in Romania.
 Because of the COVID-19 pandemic in Romania, the promotion went on hiatus.
 It resumed holding events after the middle of the year.

 List of events

 Brave CF 36 (Cancelled)

 Brave CF 36: Brewin vs. Patterson was a planned mixed martial arts event originally to take place on April 13, 2020 in Bucharest, Romania.
 Due to the COVID-19 pandemic, the event was eventually postponed.

 Fight card

 Brave CF 35

 Brave CF 35: Fakhreddine vs. Cortese was a mixed martial arts event that took place on July 20, 2020 at the Berăria H in Bucharest, Romania.

 Results

 Brave CF 36

 Brave CF 35: Todd vs. Amílcar was a mixed martial arts event that took place on July 27, 2020 at the Berăria H in Bucharest, Romania.